Is Caterpillar Inc. (CAT) a Keeper?

-Caterpillar Inc. (NYSE:CAT) went up by 0.72% from its latest closing price compared to the recent 1-year high of $237.90.
-The company’s stock price has collected 1.73% of gains in the last five trading sessions.
+Caterpillar Inc. (NYSE:CAT) went up by 2.84% from its latest closing price compared to the recent 1-year high of $237.90.
+The company’s stock price has collected -0.16% of loss in the last five trading sessions.
 WSJ Video reported on 08/15/22 that Key Illinois Companies Move South.
 Here’s What It Means for the State.

 Is It Worth Investing in Caterpillar Inc. (NYSE :CAT) Right Now?